 Within the context of its mission, Northwestern Connecticut Community College aspires to provide a basis for continuing growth and development for all students.
 In particular, the College expects that each student will develop a continuing interest in learning, effective communication skills, effective thinking skills, the ability to make informed choices concerning individual and social issues, and a foundation of interdisciplinary knowledge.
-As a practical application of this belief in general education, Northwestern has established a common multidisciplinary core which represents exposure to a broad range of academic subjects.
-The requirements of this common core are met by most degree programs offered by the College.
+As a practical application of this belief in general education, Northwestern has established a common multidisciplinary core of 24 to 25 credits which represents exposure to a broad range of academic subjects.
+Each student seeking an associate's degree is required to complete three credits of course work in each of the core areas.